carolinearvidsson/lin513/README.md

 ## Features

-The following features are calculated for each entry (some features consist of more than one value):
+The following features are calculated for each entry.
+In total there are 783 feature values spread over eight overarching features.
-\[unigram, bigram, trigram, wordlength, syllable count, pos * 4, sent len all, sent len lex, clusters, outliers, embeddings *768] == 781 features

-In total there are 783 feature values, but
+### Handcrafted

 #### Word length